cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 Please read our extensive {% url 'Conditional Testing Guide' conditional-testing %} which explains this in detail.

+## {% fa fa-angle-right %} Can I throttle network speeds using Cypress?

+You can throttle your network connection by accessing your Chrome DevTools Network panel.
+Additionally, you can add your own custom presets by selecting **Custom > Add** from the Network Conditions drawer.

+We do not currently offer any options to simulate this headlessly.

 ## {% fa fa-angle-right %} Can I use the new ES7 async / await syntax?

 No. The Command API is not designed in a way that makes this possible.
 This is not a limitation of Cypress - it is a very conscious and important design decision.